inasafe/inasafe-doc/docs/source/tutorial-docs/ToT/orbview-imagery.rst

 .. image:: /static/tutorial/ToT/2_tot_3.png
    :align: center

 3. Next you need to fill out some relating to your purpose using the imagery derived from USGS.
-The field box is long enough, you don’t have worry about this, just fill your needs, and the USGS just want to know the downloaded imagery is used for what purposes.
+The field box is long enough, you don't have worry about this, just fill your needs, and the USGS just want to know the downloaded imagery is used for what purposes.

 .. image:: /static/tutorial/ToT/2_tot_4.png
    :align: center